-Waikato District Council Public Places Bylaw 2016:
+Waikato District Council Public Places Bylaw 2023 - Part 4:

-- 35 Restrictions applying to electoral advertising - 35.1 No signs advertising candidates for an election or referendum shall exceed 3m2 in area. - 35.2 No sign for an election or referendum shall be placed on any reserve or public place except those specially approved by the council. - 35.3 No temporary sign for an election or a referendum shall be erected earlier than two months before polling day and shall be removed the day before polling day. - 35.4 No sign shall be placed or be allowed to remain where in the opinion of an authorised officer (or New Zealand Land Transport Authority) that sign would: - Obstruct or be likely to obstruct the view of any corner, bend, intersection, vehicle crossing, traffic sign or traffic signal; - b.
-Distract unduly or be likely to distract unduly the attention of road users; - c.
-Resemble or likely to be confused with any traffic sign or signal; - d.
-Give rise to excessive levels of glare, use flashing or revolving lights or use reflective material that may interfere with a road users vision;
+- 20.1 No election sign shall be placed on any reserve or public place without prior written approval of Council; [the Council has confirmed no written approval will be given for any election sign for this election] - 20.2 Any person who displays an election sign must comply with the following: - Election signs must be removed before midnight on the day before election day; - Election signs for elections under the Electoral Act 1993 must not be displayed on election day; - c) Election signs must not exceed 3 square metres in area; - d) Election signs and their supporting structures must be securely braced and anchored, and constructed, fixed or displayed in a manner so that they will not come loose under normal weather conditions. - 20.3 No sign shall be placed or be allowed to remain where in the opinion of Council (or New Zealand Land Transport Authority) that sign would: - a) Obstruct or be likely to obstruct the view of any corner, bend, intersection, vehicle

-- e.
-Constitute or be likely to constitute in any way a danger to road users. - 35.5 Nothing in this bylaw purports to authorise any matters which are prohibited or otherwise controlled by legislation governing an election or referendum.
+- crossing, traffic sign or traffic signal; - b) Distract unduly or be likely to distract unduly the attention of road users; - Resemble or likely to be confused with any traffic sign or signal; - d) Give rise to excessive levels of glare, use flashing or revolving lights or use reflective material that may interfere with a road user's vision; - e) Constitute or be likely to constitute in any way a danger to road users. - 20.4 Advisory note: Nothing in this bylaw authorises any matters/activities which will result in a non-compliance with the Waikato District Plan (operative or proposed).

-State highway electioneering signs
+Signs on state highways

-Waka Kotahi NZ Transport Agency electioneering signs adjacent to state highways:
+NZ Transport Agency Waka Kotahi guidelines for managing electioneering signs on state highways: